 Biden Weighs Massive Troop Deployment to Eastern Europe

-hasn't invaded yet, but the is acting as if war is on the way.
+Russia hasn’t invaded Ukraine yet, but the Biden administration is acting as if war is on the way.

-Developments in the past 24 hours have ratcheted up anxiety levels among the and our allies.
+Developments in the past 24 hours have ratcheted up anxiety levels among the United States and our allies.

 First, nonemergency diplomatic employees and their families received permission to evacuate the U.S. embassy in Kyiv.
 Next, the State Department issued a “do not travel” warning for all Americans.